SimonMter/GermanC/README.md

 ---

-Let me know if you'd like me to:
+Let me know if you experience any issues.
-- Add a logo or emoji header
-- Make this a GitHub repo template
-- Include setup scripts for easier onboarding

-Want me to generate a real example `.gc` file to go along with this?